pjoterini/y-lap/README.md

 DELIVERY PAGE:

 This page contains various custom form elements.
-Clicking on order button will set cart value to 0 and display modal which takes You to main page.
+Clicking on order button will set cart value to 0 and display modal which takes You back to main page.

+## STACK

+HTML • SCSS • Vanilla JavaScript